cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host-a-kcd.md

 * [ ] No other Kubernetes Community Day event in same major city (check with past organizers)
 * [ ] Minimum of 3 organizers from 3 different organizations
 * [ ] Every organizer has an account on [Cloud Native Community Groups](https://community.cncf.io/)
-* [ ] Each organizer lives in or just outside of the KCD location
+* [ ] Each organizer lives within the KCD city or just outside of it.
+For small countries, the organizers can live within the region, but must be able to easily travel to the KCD if it were in-person.
-* [ ] At least one organizer is a CNCF member employee, CNCF ambassador, or CNCF project maintainer
+* [ ] At least one organizer is a CNCF member employee, CNCF ambassador, or CNCF project maintainer.
+NOTE: An employee of a member company, qualifies.
 * [ ] All organizers agree to follow the event guidelines and CNCF Code of Conduct
-* [ ] All inquiries / communication to come via GitHub (comment under your KCD issue) for easy tracking
+* [ ] All organizer inquiries / communication for CNCF must be summarized via GitHub (comment under your KCD issue) for easy tracking
 * [ ] All organizers have taken [Inclusive Open Source Community Orientation (LFC102)](https://training.linuxfoundation.org/training/inclusive-open-source-community-orientation-lfc102/)
 * [ ] Agree to offer at least 3 complimentary tickets to increase diversity for the event
 * [ ] Share the sponsor prospectus with CNCF via your GitHub issue, and link it on your website.